sandra-frontdev/peerjs-video-chat/README.md

 PeerJS wraps the browser's WebRTC implementation to provide a complete, configurable, and easy-to-use peer-to-peer connection API.
 Equipped with nothing but an ID, a peer can create a P2P data or media stream connection to a remote peer <https://peerjs.com/>

+## How to run video-chat app ##

+Open a terminal and go to `peerjs-video-chat` directory:

+Run npm install

 ## Generate your certificates ##

 In terminal go to cert folder, delete cert.pem and key.pem files